October 26, 2024

 I now know I need to earn on average about ~$1,700 a week freelancing in order to hit this freelance salary goal.

-I don’t know about you but when I think about setting an hourly rate for freelancers, earning $1,700 a week gross sounds like a lot of money, right?
+When I think about setting an hourly rate for freelancers, earning $1,700 a week gross sounds like a lot of money, right?

 In order to reach an average freelance salary of $1,700 a week and only work about 18 hours a week, my freelance hourly rate needs to be $95 an hour.
+That could be considered a good average freelance hourly rate in North America.
+I saw on a Hubstaff blog that the median hourly rate for freelancers in North America is $56 as of 2023.

 (BTW, my monthly freelance marketing guide will give you the weekly and monthly tasks to follow to find high-paying freelance clients.
 It’ll also help you calculate a freelance hourly rate.)